pyscript/pyscript/docs/guides/http-requests.md

 # Conclusion
 This tutorial demonstrates how to make HTTP requests using `pyfetch` and the `FetchResponse` objects.
-Importing Python code/files into the `PyScript` using the `py-env` tag is also covered.
+Importing Python code/files into the `PyScript` using the `py-config` tag is also covered.

 Although a simple example, the principals here can be used to create complex web applications inside of `PyScript`, or load data into `PyScript` for use by an application, all served as a static HTML page, which is pretty amazing!